Top Arbitrage Funds in India 2025: Explore Low Risk, High Returns Funds

 What are Arbitrage Funds?

 Arbitrage funds are mutual funds that aim to generate returns by exploiting price differences in different markets or forms of a security.
-They typically buy and sell arbitrage stocks and derivatives to benefit from the spread between cash and futures markets, offering low-risk returns in stable or volatile markets alike.
-Over a 6 to 12 month period, the returns from arbitrage funds are similar in nature to those of liquid funds.
+These funds primarily benefit from the spread between the cash (spot) and futures markets, making them one of the preferred low-risk arbitrage funds.
+Over a 6 to 12-month period, the returns from arbitrage mutual funds often resemble those of liquid funds, making them a viable choice for investors looking for stability.

 How Do Arbitrage Funds Work?